Marianna Brunianová

+Marianna Brunianová (1740 in Vienna – 11 April 1799 in Prague) was an Austrian stage actress.
+From 1768, she lived and worked mostly in Prague in Bohemia.

 She was the daughter of the actor Ch.
 Schulze and married the ballet dancer Mion.
-From at least 1765 onward, she was engaged at the theater company of JJ Bruniana (whom she married in 1773), where she belonged to the leading members.
-Prior to the 1780s there was no permanent Czech language theater, but the travelling theater company of JJ Bruniana was based in Prague in 1768-78 and very successful.
-In 1796-99, she was engaged at the Vlastenské Theatre.
-She performed in both theater plays and operas and was particularly noted as a soubrette.
+From at least 1765 onward, she was engaged at the theatre company of JJ Bruniana (whom she married in 1773), where she belonged to the leading members.
+Prior to the 1780s there was no permanent Czech language theatre, but the travelling theatre company of JJ Bruniana was based in Prague in 1768–1778 and very successful.
+In 1796–1799, she was engaged at the Vlastenské Theatre.
+She performed in both theatre plays and operas and was particularly noted as a soubrette.